 Key Features:

-- Wide louvers (typically 2.5″ to 4.5″)
+- Wide louvers (2.5″ to 4.5″)

-- Excellent light control and privacy
+- Great for controlling light and enhancing privacy

 Best For:

-- Living rooms, bedrooms, and studies
+Living rooms, bedrooms, dining rooms, and traditional-to-transitional interiors

 2. Café Shutters